elenderg/PAL-1000/instruções de compilação.md

 A diligent Plain English programmer, however, will typically use the CAL's Writer to author a user manual and other documentation for a program.
 Since it's convenient to keep such documentation in the same directory as the source code, and since such documentation files will not have an extension, we need the CAL to skip them when he's collecting source code to compile.

-59. Internally, documents created with the CAL's writer are called "_reams_" (as in a "__ream of paper_").
+59. Internally, documents created with the CAL's writer are called "_reams_" (as in a "ream of paper_").
 And that's why, in the above routine, files that look "_reamish_" are passed over.
 Uncomment the decider routine shown below so the compiler will be able to recognize "_reamish_" files: